-Opinions may differ in some cases about what makes for an excellent steel building, but one thing that everyone agrees upon is that a good property should be as fireproof as possible.
-Fireproofing your Georgia commercial and agricultural properties does not have to be hard, you just need to be strategic.
+Opinions in some cases about what makes for an excellent steel building may differ.
+Still, one thing that everyone agrees upon is that a good property should be as fireproof as possible.
+Fireproofing your Georgia commercial and agricultural properties does not have to be complicated; you just need to be strategic.

 According to the US Fire Administration, incidents involving Georgia structures accounted for 72.4% of Georgia fire casualties—and 85% of injuries.
-Enhancing your Georgia steel building with strategic fire-resistant safeguards can go a long way towards reducing avoidable death outcomes.
+Enhancing your Georgia steel building with strategic fire-resistant safeguards can significantly reduce avoidable death outcomes.
 However, you do need to be logical about the choices you make.
 Fireproofing can get expensive, and you don’t want to throw your construction project off-scope.
-There are also some fireproofing strategies that work better than others or require specific conditions.
+Some fireproofing strategies work better than others or require specific conditions.

 Here’s what you need to know.